Health Services

 3. Email us if you have any questions.

-5. Test will be graded and a certificate will be emailed back to you.
+5. Test will be graded, and a certificate will be emailed back to you.
 Certificates can take up to 72 hours to complete.
-Any submissions after 4:30 p.m. will not be processed until the following morning.
+Any submissions after 4:30 p.m. will not be processed until the following business day.

 *** If you do not hear back within 72 hours, please call our office 337-531-2272/3402/3255***

-Privacy Advisory for submitting your Basic Food Handler Quiz
+Privacy Advisory for submitting your Basic Food Handler Exam

-Warning: By submitting the answers to this quiz, you certify that you are the person taking the exam and the person entitled to the certificate of completion.
+By submitting the answers to this exam, you certify that you are the person taking the exam and the person entitled to the certificate of completion.
 The proprietor for the exam has the capability to compare the origin of the submissions.
 Your first and last name will be printed on your certificate.
 A valid email address is required to receive your certificate.
 Providing us your first name, last name and email address is optional.
-However, if you do not provide us with this information, we will be unable to give you the Basic Food Safety Certificate.
+However, if you do not provide us with this information, we will be unable to issue you a certificate.
 This website does not retain this information and no cookies will be placed on your computer.

-Your first and last name will be kept on file at the Food Safety section of the Bayne-Jones Army Community Hospital's Preventive Medicine department.
+Your exam and certificate will be kept on file at the Environmental Health section of the Bayne-Jones Army Community Hospital's Public Health department for 12 months from the date of issue.
 Your name will be kept on file to issue you a replacement certificate if you ever lose the original.

 Food Safety Information and Requirements